The Da Vinci Code: Sales

-The Da Vinci Code was a major success in 2003 and was outsold only by J. K. Rowling's Harry Potter and the Order of the Phoenix.

-It sold 80 million copies worldwide.
+The Da Vinci Code was a major success in 2003, outsold only by J. K. Rowling's Harry Potter and the Order of the Phoenix.
+As of 2016, it had sold 80 million copies worldwide.

 Historical inaccuracies

-The book generated criticism when it was first published for the inaccurate description of core aspects of Christianity and descriptions of European art, history, and architecture.
-The book has received mostly negative reviews from Catholic and other Christian communities.
+The Da Vinci Code generated criticism when it was first published for the fictitious description of the core aspects of Christianity and descriptions of European art, history, and architecture.
+The book has received negative reviews mostly from Catholic and other Christian communities.
 Many critics took issue with the level of research Brown did when writing the story.
 The New York Times writer Laura Miller characterized the novel as "based on a notorious hoax", "rank nonsense", and "bogus", saying the book is heavily based on the fabrications of Pierre Plantard, who is asserted to have created the Priory of Sion in 1956.

 Critics accuse Brown of distorting and fabricating history.
-For example, theological author Marcia Ford wrote:
+Theological author Marcia Ford considered that novels should be judged not on their literary merit, but on their conclusions: